TomaszSzymczak/Laravel-REST-API/README.md

 php artisan db:seed
 ```

-Now You should make Oauth2 client with a password grant.
+Now You should make OAuth2 client with a password grant.
 ```
 php artisan passport:client --password
 ```
+You will see client id and client secret, which You can now use to obtain access token.
 We assume, that every logged in user is authorized to use API - there is no user roles.

-You should also create vhost indicating to ./public and add host to /etc/hosts.